 - Protecting public property and abstaining from violence are Fundamental duties that are enforceable by Law.

-- To pursue excellence in all areas of personal and societal endeavor so that the country continually climbs to new heights of endeavor and accomplishment, and
+- To pursue excellence in all areas of personal and societal endeavour so that the country continually climbs to new heights of endeavour and accomplishment and

-- To provide his kid or ward between the ages of six and fourteen the opportunity to pursue an education (added by the 86th Constitutional Amendment Act, 2002) is also a Fundamental duty that is enforceable by Law.
+- Providing his kid or ward between the ages of six and fourteen the opportunity to pursue an education (added by the 86th Constitutional Amendment Act, 2002) is also a Fundamental duty that the Law enforces.

 These are the Fundamental duties that are enforceable by Law.

-What Matters Are Fundamental Duties which are enforceable by Law?
+What Matters Are Fundamental Duties are enforceable by Law?

 - Rights and obligations are related to each other.

-- These serve as a warning to the people against anti-social activities that disrespect the nation, like burning the flag, destroying public property, or disturbing public peace.
+- These warn the people against anti-social activities that disrespect the nation, like burning the flag, destroying public property, or disturbing public peace.

 - These aid in fostering a feeling of discipline and loyalty to the country.
-They assist in achieving national goals by encouraging residents to actively participate rather than merely watch.
+They assist in achieving national goals by encouraging residents to participate rather than merely watch actively.

 - It aids the Court in deciding whether the statute is constitutional.
-For instance, any law issued by the legislatures would be considered reasonable if it upheld any Fundamental duty which is Enforceable by Law when it was challenged in court for its constitutional legitimacy.
+For instance, any law issued by the legislatures would be considered reasonable if it upheld any Fundamental duty that is Enforceable by Law when challenged in court for its constitutional legitimacy.

 Why is it necessary to enforce Fundamental Duties by Law?

-- According to the ancient texts, the Indian civilization has placed a strong focus on an individual’s “Kartavya” from the beginning.
+- According to the ancient texts, the Indian civilization has strongly focused on an individual’s “Kartavya” from the beginning.